Pak court grants interim bail to Imran Khan in false affidavits case | Law-Order

 A special court in Pakistan on Monday granted interim bail to former prime minister Imran Khan till October 31 in a case filed against him and his party leaders for allegedly submitting false affidavits to the election commission in connection with a prohibited funding case.

-The Federal Investigation Agency last week filed the case against Khan, 69, and other senior leaders of his Pakistan Tehreek-e-Insaf (PTI) party on Tuesday.
+The Federal Investigation Agency last week filed the case against Khan and other senior leaders of his Pakistan Tehreek-e-Insaf (PTI) party on Tuesday.

 According to the first information report (FIR), one Arif Masood Naqvi, who is the owner of the Wooton Cricket Limited, transferred “ill-gotten” money to a bank account registered under the name of Khan's party.

-The former prime minister filed bail petition earlier Monday in the Special Court, where Judge Raja Asif Mehmood after hearing the argument granted interim bail till October 13 against surety bond of PKR 100,000.
+The 70-year-old former prime minister filed bail petition earlier Monday in the Special Court, where Judge Raja Asif Mehmood after hearing the argument granted interim bail till October 31 against surety bond of PKR 100,000.

+In the petition, Khan argued that ''not a single penny was received or withdrawn by [him] in his 'personal bank account' and neither does the FIR disclose any 'personal gain','' Dawn newspaper reported.

 It ruled that the party ''knowingly and willfully'' received funding from Wootton Cricket Limited, operated by business tycoon Arif Naqvi among other sources.